 There are many variations of this recipe out there.
 Some don’t include mayo, some use lettuce.
 This version is spicy hot and and will light your lips on fire!

-Really it’s not that bad, but a little goes a long way.
+It’s not that hot, but a little goes a long way.
 If you prefer something milder, here are some alterations:

 - 2 jalapenos, including seeds & ribs, cut into large chunks (for a milder version you can take out some seeds or use 1 jalapeno)